What is a workflow?

-- Send an email - send an automated email to enrolled contacts.
+- Send an email (Marketing Hub Professional and Enterprise only) - send an automated email to enrolled contacts.

-In each of your workflows, you can view the workflow’s email settings, performance, and history.
-These links are available from the top of your workflow (and will show up under More depending on your screen size.)
+In each of your workflows, you can view the workflow’s settings, performance, and history.
+These links are available from the top of your workflow (and will show up under the More dropdown menu depending on your screen size).

 This area displays the email performance for your workflows.
 You'll see a quick overview of your workflow's conversion rate.

-You can select the date filter at the top-right of this section to see a very specific timeframe or select a custom date range to see how the workflow has performed over an extended period.
-You can learn more about Workflows Performance here.
+You can select the date filter at the top-right of this section to see a very specific time frame or select a custom date range to see how the workflow has performed over an extended period.
+You can learn more about workflow performance here.

 Here you will find the chronological history of your workflow.
-This shows when a contact was enrolled, when steps are scheduled to execute, successful actions (such as a contact property being set or an email being sent), when a contact completes a workflow, and if any errors occurred along the way (such as an email not sending to a contact because it was ineligible).
+This shows when a contact was enrolled, when steps are scheduled to execute, successful actions (such as a contact property being set), when a contact completes a workflow, and if any errors occurred along the way (such as an email not sending to a contact because it was ineligible).